How Hard is the MCAT | A Thorough Research into the Difficulty Level

 It’s a long test.

 One of the most daunting things about this test is its length.
 How many questions are on the MCAT, you might ask?
 There are only 230 questions in this test but with their complexity, test-takers are given 7 hours and 30 minutes to answer it.
-This makes the MCAT one of the longest tests out there.
+This makes the MCAT one of the longest tests out there and makes it hard for test takers to score high.

 As for how long is the MCAT versus its difficulty level, well, for starters, it can get overwhelming.
 Think about it: if you’re going to take a test for nearly an entire work day, wouldn’t you think that it’s particularly laborious?
 What could a test contain that you’ll have to spend so much time answering it?
 On the other hand, if you consider how many years does it take to become a doctor, one day at MCAT is not that much.